kvpe/os2-project/README.md

 # Treasure Hunting Game

 Project done for Operating Systems 2 course.
-The goal of the project is to create an application with GUI, that incorporates threading.
+The goal of the project was to create an application with GUI, that incorporates threading.

 ## Concept Image: